Grupo-SEMEAR-USP/swarm_in_blocks/rasp_pkg/README.md

 ## How it works

-This package has two essential parts: the realClover.launch, responsible for implementing the swarm in blocks functionalities for real life and the rasp_resouce_publisher node, responsible for extracting and publishing the data collected from the Rasperry Pi.
+This package has two essential parts: the realClover.launch, responsible for implementing the swarm in blocks functionalities for real life, and the rasp_resouce_publisher node, responsible for extracting and publishing the data collected from the Rasperry Pi.

 ## Raspberry Resources Publisher Node
 It's a python node that keeps collecting information about the Raspberry Pi resources such as **processing states, memory usage, temperature and more**.
 It publishes this information on the `/cloverID/cpu_usage` topic, so the `swarm_station` backend is able to retrieve all this data with the `raspData.msg` custom ROS message.